Winnipeg Transit: 1882–1894: Winnipeg Street Railway Company

+1892-1904: Winnipeg Electric Street Railway Company

-On 1 February 1892, Austin's competitors, William Mackenzie and James Ross of Montreal, received the exclusive right to operate electric street car service in Winnipeg, via city by-law 543.
+Negotiations between WSR and City Council continued over summer until a competing bid by George H. Campbell was proposed to council in September 1891.
+City Council issued notice it would hear bids for the construction and operation of an electric railway on November 12.
+Austin, believing the council would consider the numerous previous proposals put forth by the WSR, did not appear to make a bid; thus the City accepted Campbell's proposal as it was the only formal bid made.
+On 1 February 1892, Austin's competitors and well-known railway contractors, William Mackenzie and James Ross of Montreal, received the exclusive right to operate electric street car service in Winnipeg.
 That year, on July 26, Mackenzie and Ross ran the City's first electric street car on Main Street, thereby establishing the Winnipeg Electric Street Railway Company (WESR).
 Passengers on that first trip included Mayor Hugh John Macdonald and the City Council, among others.

 The width of Winnipeg's main streets allowed both companies to operate simultaneously.

 Hurting WSR even more was a disastrous fire in 1893, in which the Company lost 68 horses.
 In court, Austin tried to fight for exclusive rights for street railways, going all the way to the Privy Council in London.
 In 1894, after losing his case, he sold almost all of the company's assets to the WESR for $175,000, and the two companies agreed to amalgamate on April 28.

 Horsecar operations ended the next day, except for the Kennedy Street line, which City Council required to operate for another 6 weeks.
 Austin additionally kept the Elm Park horsecar line to operate as a private venture; his company had opened the Park in the 1890s to drum up business on the line during off-peak times.
 With the ending of a price war between the two companies, fares doubled, from 50 up to 25 tickets for $1.00, or $0.05 cash.

 The WESR continued to expand its lines, its inventory of rolling stock, and its car barns.
 It bought the Manitoba Electric & Gas Light Company for $400,000 in 1898, and changed line voltage from 250 to the standard 550 volts the following year.